-The 2010 Supreme Court decision restricting the region's control over finances fueled resentment at a time the country was struggling in the aftermath of the 2008 financial crisis.
+The 2010 Supreme Court decision restricting the region's control over finances fueled resentment at a time when the country was struggling in the aftermath of the 2008 financial crisis.

-Opponents of the financial argument point out that it is only fair that Catalonia helps support less developed regions, considering that the Constitution grants "self-government of the nationalities and regions and solidarity among them all."
+Opponents of the financial argument point out that it is only fair that Catalonia helps support less-developed regions, considering that the constitution grants "self-government of the nationalities and regions and solidarity among them all."

 The history of the independence movement

 Catalan nationalists have pressed for greater autonomy for decades.

 Former Spanish dictator Francisco Franco suppressed Catalan autonomy and identity during his 1938-75 rule.
 But the democratic constitution that emerged from dictatorship granted Catalonia autonomy in 1979.

 Nationalist sentiment was sparked after the Spanish Supreme Court in 2010 overturned parts of a new 2006 Statute of Autonomy, which had been agreed to by the Catalan parliament and Spanish government with the support of a referendum.